MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 - When managing the virtual machines on a Windows Server 2012 host, the in-browser VM connect tool will fail to connect to the VM.
 Downloading the .rdp file to connect to the VM should still work.
 [20258278]

-- Azure Site Recovery – If ASR is setup on the host outside of WAC, you will be unable to protect a VM from within WAC [18972276]
+- Azure Site Recovery – If Azure Site Recovery is setup on the host outside of WAC, you will be unable to protect a VM from within WAC [18972276]

 - Advanced features available in Hyper-V Manager such as Virtual SAN Manager, Move VM, Export VM, VM Replication are currently not supported.